CanCanCommunity/cancancan/README.md

 end
 ```

 This will raise an exception if authorization is not performed in an action.
 If you want to skip this, add `skip_authorization_check` to a controller subclass.
 See [Ensure Authorization](https://github.com/CanCanCommunity/cancancan/wiki/Ensure-Authorization) for more information.

-## Version 2.0

-Version 2.0 drops support for Mongoid and Sequel.

-Please use `gem 'cancancan', '~> 1.10'` for them.

-If you are interested in supporting them, contribute to the sibling gems `cancancan-sequel` and `cancancan-mongoid`.

-Version 2.0 drops also support for Rails < 4.2 and ruby < 2.2 so, again, use the version 1 of the Gem for these.

 ## Wiki Docs